yeshu9098/social-network/README.md

     "*",
     ]

-After that you can upload this to heroku by cli
+After that you can upload this to heroku by heroku cli

     git init
     git add .